Mjpsomos/CaseStudy/README.md

 As a user, I want to edit my posts

-As a user, I want to delete my playdate posts

 As a user, I want to be able to remove a water activity